kamushadenes/chloe/docs/ios.md

 Chloe isn't REALLY implemented for iOS, but I created a Shortcut based on [this one](https://www.icloud.com/shortcuts/c700aede703b49218244132a0cec4864) using OpenAI and Google's TTS engine using the same default prompt Chloe have.

-In the future, I'll change this shortcut to talk to Chloe's HTTP interface so you can leverage all the features Chloe has.
+In the future, I'll change this shortcut to talk to Chloe's HTTP interface, so you can leverage all the features Chloe has.

 ## Setup